Haroon Afzal, Psychology MBPsS, BSc (Hons), MRes, PgDip CBT, PgCert

 Training, qualifications & experience

-Over 12 years of experience working with the National Health Service (NHS).
-Graduated within Psychology (BSC, hons and MRes Psychology) and further training as an accredited Cognitive Behavioral Therapist.
+Over 17 years of experience working within Adult Mental Health services/ National Health Service (NHS).
+Graduated within Psychology (BSc Hons and MRes Psychology) and further training as an accredited Cognitive Behavioural Therapist and a qualified EMDR Practitioner (Eye Movement Desensitisation and Reprocessing).
 Clinical supervisor.
-Please see further qualification and further training above.
+Please see further qualifications and further training above.

-- 8 years experience and practice in Cognitive Behavioural Therapy
+- 15 years of experience and practice in Cognitive Behavioural Therapy

 - Registered member of the British Psychological Society (BPS)